 Thus, it's more likely we'll see an uprated version of the M235i’s N55 engine fitted to the car.
 This 320-hp 3.0-liter turbocharged six never feels like it’s lacking despite the 3,555-pound curb weight it has to lug around; in the M2 we'd expect the engine's final output to lie somewhere between 350 and 400 horses.

-Other upgrades include wider wheels and tires, factors hinted at by the camouflage over the fender flares on the car seen in the spy photographs.
+Other upgrades will include wider wheels and tires, factors hinted at by the camouflage over the fender flares on the car seen in the spy photographs.
 The latest shots also reveal the new bumper designs for the car, with the front featuring the complex aero elements typical of the latest M cars.

 Upgraded suspension, M Division traction and stability control calibration, and, likely, a mechanical limited-slip rear differential could all further enhance the M2’s performance over the capable but still restrained M235i.